Lacrimosa99/Easy-WI-ARK-Mod-Manager/README.md

 <h4>What it's to do?</h4>

-Download only the Ark Mod Manager (ark_mod_manager.sh) into your Root Directory.
+Download only the Ark Mod Manager (ark_mod_manager.sh) into your Root Directory.<br>
-Edit inside the Script the Masteruser with your Masterserver Webinterface User, who's you in installing has given.
+Edit inside the Script the Masteruser with your Masterserver Webinterface User, who's you in installing has given.<br>
 Copy following Command in your Terminal (Putty or what ever): chmod 700 ./ark_mod_manager.sh && ./ark_mod_manager.sh